OUR GENDER PAY GAP

 We are proud that our workforce reflects a diverse and modern society and welcome the opportunity to report our Gender Pay data in accordance with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-Under the new legislation, UK businesses employing upwards of 250 staff are required to disclose their Gender Pay Gap.
+Under the legislation, UK businesses employing upwards of 250 staff are required to disclose their Gender Pay Gap.
 You can find our statutory data and our commentary on the data below.
-We are confident as a business that over time, and with the right focus, significant progress will be made towards achieving a more balanced workforce, and we will report on this progress over the coming years.
+We are confident as a business that over time, and with continued focus, significant progress will be made toward achieving a more balanced workforce and we will be able to continue to report progress.

 GENDER PAY GAP REPORTING FIGURES

 Median Gender Pay Gap 2020 1.8%

 The pay quartiles below show the proportion of male and female employees in the lower (Q1), lower middle (Q2), upper middle (Q3), and upper quartile (Q4) pay bands.

 Lower middle quartile

 The chart below shows the % of Female employees in the upper and lower quartiles for 2021 versus to 2020:

 Year Upper quartile % Lower quartile %